molily/testing-angular/end-to-end-testing.md

 The test needs to perform the following steps:

-1. Navigate to /
+1. Navigate to “/”.
-2. Find the element with the current count and read its text content
+2. Find the element with the current count and read its text content.
-3. Expect that the text is “5”, since this is the start count for the first counter
+3. Expect that the text is “5”, since this is the start count for the first counter.
-4. Find the increment button and click it
+4. Find the increment button and click it.
-5. Find the element with the current count and read its text content (again)
+5. Find the element with the current count and read its text content (again).
-6. Expect that the text now reads “6”
+6. Expect that the text now reads “6”.

-We already now how to navigate to an address with `cy.visit('http://localhost:4200')`.
+We have already used `cy.visit('http://localhost:4200')` to navigate to an address.

+<aside class="margin-note">Base URL</aside>

 Cypress supports a `baseUrl` configuration option so we do not have to hard-code and repeat the full URL.
 We set `baseUrl` to `'http://localhost:4200'` so we can simply write `cy.visit('/')`.

-The `baseUrl` setting allows you to run the tests against different versions of the application, for example development, staging and production.
+By setting a `baseUrl` instead of hard-coding a full URL, you can run the tests against different installations of the application.
+For example, the `baseUrl` would be `'http://localhost:4200'` for development, `'https://staging.example.com'` for staging and `'https://example.com` for production.

-<aside class="margin-note">Base URL</aside>

 Edit the Cypress configuration file `cypress.json` in the Angular project directory.
 Add a property `baseUrl` and set it to the development server URL: